EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 > copy "foo" in "/documents"

 There are 171 different parses that the ERG provides since there is a lot of ambiguity in this phrase.
 Here, we'll focus on the parses that use "copy" as a verb along with "in" as a preposition.
-There are 4 different patterns (aka *phenomena*) that appear and they are listed below just showing the form of the predications for "in" and "copy", along with their interpretation:
+Shown below are 4 different patterns (aka *phenomena*) that appear.
+They are listed showing the form of the predications for "in" and "copy", along with their interpretation:

 1. `_in_p_loc(e15,x8,x16), _copy_v_1(e2,x3,x8)`: copy the 'foo' that is in 'documents' [where to copy is not specified]

 This version of "in" has already been implemented [in a previous topic](../devvocab/devvocabIn_p_loc) and doesn't need modification.
 It takes two `x` arguments and restricts them: `x8` must be something that is "in" `x16`.
 This is a "locative" form of the "in" preposition that specifies where something is.
-So, `in_p_loc` is indicating where to find `x8` (i.e. in `x16`), and `copy_v_1` simply needs to copy `x8`...somewhere.  *Where* is not specified.
+So, `in_p_loc` indicates where to find `x8` (i.e. in `x16`), and `copy_v_1` simply needs to copy `x8`...somewhere.  *Where* is not specified.

 2. `_in_p_state(e13,e2,x14), _copy_v_1(e2,x3,x8)`: copy 'foo', and do the copy from within '/documents' [*where* to copy and where 'foo' *is* are not specified]

 This reading has a version of "in" that takes the `e2` event for its second arg, and `e2` is introduced by `_copy_v_1`.
-As described in [the topic about `go_v_1`](../devvocab/devvocabGoTo), this means that `in_p_state` is providing information to `_copy_v_1` about how to go about copying.
+As described in [the topic about `go_v_1`](../devvocab/devvocabGoTo), this means that `in_p_state` is providing information to `_copy_v_1` about *how* to go about copying.
 Unlike directional prepositions described in that topic, `_state` in the predication name indicates that the preposition is used in a "stative" sense, which effectively means: specifying where the verb is *taking place*.
 So this phrase says that the "copying" should be done "in the location specified by `x4`".
 Where to copy *to* is not specified.

 3. `_copy_v_1(e2,x3,x8,_in_p_loc(e15,x8,x16))`: copy 'foo' such that it ends up in '/documents'